Sukanta-Ghosh/react-state-building-shoe-cart/NOTE.md

 1. Reduced the amount of state we had to store
 2. Assures error state is valid because it recalculates on each render

+## Managing State via Refs

+1. Implementing Uncontrolled Inputs
+2. Avoiding Setting State on Uncontrolled Components.
+   1. Cause: If we navigat away before the API call completes, the set state call occurs on the unmounted component.
+   2. In this case react throw error.
+Ref can be used to chek of the component is mounted.
+3. Storing a Previous Value